grafana/k6-docs/src/data/markdown/docs/40 xk6-disruptor/01 Get started/03 Installation.md

 ## Build from source

-This option allows you to build a k6 binary using [xk6](https://github.com/grafana/xk6).
+You can also use [xk6](https://github.com/grafana/xk6) to build a k6 binary.

 To find out more about how to use xk6 or what it is, check out this guide - [Build a k6 binary with extensions](/extensions/guides/build-a-k6-binary-with-extensions/).